chinamike65/hugo-tuolesi/content/book3/book3en.md

 Venerable Milarepa's previous life, Kadampa's great virtue Chachacha also said: "If you have a normal heart of taking refuge, you will first be rewarded in this life, everything will be successful, and then at the end of your life, you will receive auspicious signs. ."

 Quick Achievement 304
 Before taking refuge, all aspects of practice are much worse than after taking refuge.
 Not to mention, there are the same differences as heaven and earth in terms of accumulating merit and eliminating karma.
-Therefore, after taking refuge, the achievement of studies will be Dharmaster.
+Therefore, after taking refuge, the achievement of studies will be faster.

 For the practice of the Four Refugees, please refer to Treasures of the Dharma Sea II.